If your home is on a heat network

 Heat networks (sometimes called 'district' or 'communal' heating) are a way of heating blocks of flats or groups of homes.

-you might have to pay for maintenance costs - how much you need to pay can change over time
+You might also have to pay for maintenance costs - how much you need to pay can change over time.

 If you already live in a home on a heat network and you're having problems there are steps you can take to solve them.

-If you haven't decided to move in yet it's worth checking how much you'll pay first.
+If you haven't decided to move in yet it's worth checking how much you'll pay for heating bills and maintenance first.

 If you’re struggling to pay your heat network bills